-All full-time employees other than temporary and provisional shall accrue vacation leave benefits each payroll period based upon the number of regularly scheduled hours.
+All full-time employees, other than temporary and provisional employees, shall accrue vacation leave benefits each payroll period based upon the number of regularly scheduled hours.

-The vacation accrual schedule for employees who are budgeted and work full-time is as follows:
+The vacation accrual schedule for employees who are budgeted as and work full-time is as follows:

-Per 80 Hr.
-Hourly

-Years of Service Period Equivalent Annual
+Years of Service Per 80 Hr.
+Period Hourly Equivalent Annual

-Up to 5 yrs 3.08 hrs 0.0385 hrs 80 hrs.

-From 5 to 9 yrs 4.62 hrs 0.0578 hrs 120 hrs.
+Up to 5 yrs From 5 to 9 yrs

-From 10 to 19 yrs 6.16 hrs 0.0770 hrs 160 hrs.
+From 10 to 19 yrs

 From 20 yrs 7.70 hrs 0.0963 hrs 200 hrs.

-An employee will accrue at the next highest benefit level on his or her corresponding anniversary date.
-For purposes of crediting service time for vacation accruals, a former regular employee who is reinstated within one (1) year from the date of his or her date of separation shall receive credit for his or her prior service in a probationary and regular appointment.
+An employee will accrue at the next highest benefit level on the employee's corresponding anniversary date.
+For purposes of crediting service time for vacation accruals, a former regular employee who is reinstated within one (1) year from the date of the employee's date of separation shall receive credit for their prior service in a probationary and regular appointment.
 No service time on a temporary, provisional or contracted appointment will be credited.